St. Paul's Hill Guide

 Transportation

-St. Paul's Hill is located in the heart of Malacca City and is easily accessible on foot from most central locations.
-You can also take a trishaw or taxi to the base of the hill.
-Local buses also stop near the Stadthuys, which is a short walk to St. Paul's Hill.
+St. Paul's Hill is centrally located in Malacca City and easily accessible on foot from most areas within the historical center.
+You can also take local buses that stop near the Stadthuys, which is at the base of the hill.
+From there, it's a short walk uphill.
+Taxis and ride-sharing services are readily available as well.